 In 2019, the Oasis team ran a voting channel on Discord, where community members voted on the project’s logo and theme.
 They also held discussions and voting rounds on the project’s direction.
 The community settled on a gaming project and changed the coin’s ticker from OASIS to XOS.

-In 2020, the Oasis team split development responsibilities to avoid a centralized power.
+In 2020, the Oasis team split development responsibilities to avoid a centralised power.
 They have a blockchain developer, a governance system developer, a graphics designer, a social platform moderator, and a team leader.
-Each team member received 10 masternodes worth of collateral (2,850 XOS) each.
+Each team member received ten masternodes worth of collateral (2,850 XOS) each.